dmccuskey/DMC-Corona-Library/README.md

 ### dmc_autostore.lua ###

-This module contains a data-storage manager which makes saving data painlessly easy because it doesn't have an API!
-Instead, it automatically saves any modifications when the data structure has changed. `dmc_autostore` has these features:
+This module contains a data-storage manager which makes saving application data painlessly easy simply because it doesn't have an API!
+Instead, any modifications which you make to your data structure will trigger the save mechanism.
+Super simple!!

+`dmc_autostore` has these features:

 * **allows saving of structured data (ie, JSON), not just key/value pairs**

-	Saving application or game data gets ugly with key/value storage. `dmc_autostore` saves data with a flexible JSON structure which can be modified on-the-fly.
+	Saving application or game data can get ugly with key/value storage. `dmc_autostore` saves data with a flexible JSON structure which can be modified on-the-fly.

 * **simplicity in data storage -- there is NO API !!**

 	`dmc_autostore` saves modifications to data *automatically*.
 There is no API to learn in order to load or save data.
+Any change to your data structure will trigger the save mechanism.

 * **AutoStore is configurable**

-	There are several parameters available to configure.
+	There are several parameters available to configure, the most important are the two timers which regulate how quickly data modifications will be written to storage.

 **Documentation**